 Top 10 Neil Peart Rush Songs

 For years, critics viewed Rush as the poster boys for overblown, pretentious rock music.
 Their fans, on the other hand, had nothing but love for them — which continues stronger than ever to this day.
-As the member responsible for most of the band’s lyrics, drummer Neil Peart always took his share of abuse.
-But there’s more to his words than meets the eye … er, ear.
+As the member responsible for most of the band’s lyrics, drummer Neil Peart has always taken his share of abuse.
+But there’s more to his words than meets the eye, or rather, ear.
 Plus, he’s a hell of a drummer.
 There aren’t too many guys who can dominate the kit like the Professor, as you’ll see in our list of the Top 10 Neil Peart Rush Songs.

 'Distant Early Warning'

 By the time of their 1984 album Grace Under Pressure, Rush had altered their style and sound to reflect the times.
 There's more gloss in the production, and keyboards are more prominent.
 "Distant Early Warning" is one of the band's great lost tracks from the era.
 Peart's admiration for the way Police drummer Stewart Copeland worked his way in and out of the rhythm served as a reference point during this period.

 In many ways, "Tom Sawyer" is the dividing line between Rush's cult status and the superstar band they became.
 More than 30 years later, the classic song has lost none of its zest.
 Peart's drumming is its own form of songwriting here.
 Who hasn't played air drums to this monster song?
 It practically begs for it.

 "2112" is high-concept rock at its most kitchen-sink-plus.
 Rush had finally found their identity on their fourth album, and it remains one of the most important pieces of their puzzle.
 The playing is stellar, the arrangement is totally inventive and the story Peart tells is ultimately a triumphant one.